 This drama based on the life of TV chef and cookbook author Julia Child serves up plenty of laughs (and mouthwatering visuals) along with its biographical details.
 Sarah Lancashire is captivating throughout as the iconic American chef who launched a thousand cooking shows with her groundbreaking series The French Chef.
 HBO Max has confirmed it will be dishing out a second season, and all eight episodes are currently available on the service.

 Station Eleven is a must-see for any fan of post-apocalyptic television.
 You won't know what's going to happen next thanks to the show's nonlinear narrative, and the show's well-developed characters are another plus.
 A young girl named Kirsten and an adult named Jeevan seek refuge as the rest of the world is wiped out by a flu-like virus.
 But then it jumps ahead 20 years, which allows for new dramatic turns and keeps us guessing about the past.
-It's excellent television that may even appeal to viewers who normally avoid such dystopian fare.
+It's excellent television, and it may even appeal to viewers who don't typically seek out apocalyptic fiction.

 Mare Sheehan, a detective in a small town, is looking into the murder of a young woman, but her own life has been troubled by the separation from her husband and the passing of her son.

 Season 2 of Euphoria is currently streaming on HBO Max.
 The captivating performances, stunning visuals, and bold handling of serious themes in this show justify its devoted fan base.
 Stick around just to see Zendaya, who plays the teen Rue, the star of Dune.